at a glance

 - There is at least one AARP Medigap plan available for purchase in all 50 states.

-If you’re an AARP member, you may be eligible to purchase an AARP Medicare supplement plan through the UnitedHealthcare insurance company.
-Medicare supplement plans are also referred to as Medigap.
+If you’re an AARP member, you may be eligible to purchase an AARP Medicare plan.
+AARP offers Medicare Advantage and Medicare supplement (Medigap) plans through the UnitedHealthcare insurance company.

 Medigap plans are a type of supplemental insurance that is sold by private insurers.
 As the name implies, Medigap is meant to cover some of the gaps in healthcare costs that original Medicare (Part A and Part B) doesn’t pay.
 These include out-of-pocket expenses, such as copays, coinsurance, and deductibles.